Israel thanks U.S. for stand on Mideast nuclear arms ban at U.N.

 Israel neither confirms nor denies the widespread assumption that it controls the Middle East's only nuclear arsenal.
 Israel, which has never joined the NPT, agreed to take part in the review meeting as an observer, ending a 20-year absence.

 Egypt's proposals, Western diplomats say, were aimed at pressuring Israel.
-Washington and Israel say Iran's nuclear program is the real regional threat.
+Washington and Israel say Iran's nuclear programme is the real regional threat.

-Iran says its program is peaceful.
+Iran says its programme is peaceful.
 It is negotiating with world powers to curb it in exchange for lifting sanctions.

 Israel has said it would consider joining the NPT only once at peace with its Arab neighbors and Iran.